vuono-group/harvestbot/README.md

 gcloud functions deploy calcStats --region $GCLOUD_FUNCTION_REGION --format=none --runtime=nodejs8 --trigger-topic stats gcloud functions deploy notifyUsers --region $GCLOUD_FUNCTION_REGION --format=none --runtime=nodejs8 --trigger-http
 ```

+When the deployment is done, copy the URL for initFlextime-function (from Google Cloud Console) and paste it to Slack slash command configuration.
+The format should be something like https://REGION-PROJECT_ID.cloudfunctions.net/initFlextime.
+Test out the command from Slack and see from Google Cloud Console logs what went wrong :)

 ### Trigger notifications